St Bernard’s Advice – How to Run a Catholic Apostolate

 Today, he is a household name among Catholics.

-He also offered wisdom to anyone wanting to launch an apostolate.
+He also offered wisdom to anyone considering launching an apostolate.

-This advice is especially pertinent to anyone wanted to run an apostolate and fundraise.
+This advice is especially pertinent to anyone who wants to run an apostolate and fundraise.
 Check it out:

 How Saint Paul would write an appeal